weecology/forecasting-course/content/en/docs/intro-time-series-data/_index.md

 ---
-title: "Introduction to Time Series Data"
+title: "Introduction to Time Series Data (9/3/2020)"
 weight: 2
 description: Discussion about ecological data collection and how it relates to forecasting
 ---